1969 Aston Martin DB6 Saloon

 A rare find is the 1976 'Department of the Environment' certificate, the 1977-1979, 1982, and 1984-1999 'Department of Transport' certificates, progressing into MOT certificates from 2000-2012.
 The MOT history is also available to view digitally from 2005 to 2022.

 Supplied new by H.R.
-Owen Berkley Square and registered to its first owners - the aforementioned Sound Technologies LTD - on 22nd of February 1969 for the purchase price of £5,311,19 shillings and 5 pence.
-Subsequently, road registered on the 13th of March, the DB6 remained in the ownership of the co-owner of Sound Technologies for the next 13 years having been maintained by Aston Martin specialist RS Williams.
+Owen Berkley Square and registered to its first owners (See below) on 22nd of February 1969 for the purchase price of £5,311,19 shillings and 5 pence.
+Subsequently, road registered on the 13th of March, the DB6 remained in the ownership of the co-owner of Sound Techniques for the next 13 years having been maintained by Aston Martin specialist RS Williams.

 The DB6 was then purchased by RS Williams before finding its second owner on the 1st of October 1982 and continued to be maintained by RS Williams throughout his 30-month ownership.

 Its third owner purchased the car on the 19th of March 1985 and kept the car for an astonishing 32 years.
 Throughout this ownership, the car was maintained in full by Aston Martin specialist Post Vintage Engineering.
 Throughout these three decades, the car was highly cared for regardless of cost, notable exceptions being several engine rebuilds along with a full body-off and documented rebuild of the aluminium and steel structure with new sills, chassis outriggers, door skins, front and rear valances and front assembly.
 During his ownership, he successfully campaigned the car gaining impressive competition records within the AMOC, ACOC and BARC, with over 62 1st and 2nd place finishes to his credit.
-In 2010 the engine was subject to a complete strip and rebuild which included re-boring to 4.2 litres, fitting a new crankshaft, Carrillo connecting rods and Cosworth pistons.
+In 2010 the engine was subject to a detailed and complete strip and rebuild which included a 4.2 litre block (the original block is included within the sale), fitting a new crankshaft, Carrillo connecting rods and Cosworth pistons.
 Carried out by Post Vintage, the work totalled over £17,000 and increased engine power from around 260bhp to 319bhp.
 The engine has only covered around 15,000 miles since.
 As an added bonus included in the paperwork is a detailed listing of each event the car featured in, from 1986 to 2016, and is an enjoyable insight into the car's time winning many a title.

 The car was subsequently purchased by the current owner in January of 2017 and has been maintained by a number of known specialists; Adrian Johnson (Formally known as Post Vintage), Chicane, and Tim Butcher of Trinity Engineering.
 As part of the purchase agreement, the car was subject to works including a complete respray in the purchaser's colour choice - Silver Birch - along with servicing the engine.